men's health

 5. Lift with a partner

-If your partner’s already regular exerciser, it’s probably worth tagging along with them when they head to the gym/track/road – one study suggests that couples who engage in physical challenges together feel more satisfied with their relationships afterwards, while another suggests that if you’re running, rowing or lifting in synchronisation, you’ll benefit by feeling closer to them.
-Since other research suggests that relationship satisfaction plays a role in the treatment of ED, it all helps.
+If your partner already exercises regularly, it's probably worth tagging along when they head to the gym, the track or the road.
+One study suggests that couples who take on physical challenges together feel more satisfied with their relationships afterwards,8 and another found that exercising in sync with a partner, whether that's running, rowing or lifting, can help you feel closer to them.9 Since other research suggests relationship satisfaction plays a role in how well erectile dysfunction responds to treatment, it all adds up.10

 "Working out with another male friend could improve motivation.
 Pushing each other and being accountable for training with each other may help you to workout more intensely and stick to your workout programme even when you don't feel up to it," says Tannahill.